richelbilderbeek/tmhmm/README.md

 R package for [TMHMM](http://www.cbs.dtu.dk/services/TMHMM) [1, 2],
 to predict transmembrane helices in proteins.

+> Please note that TMHMM is intended for academic users only.
+> Other users are requested
+> to contact the TMHMM Software Package Manager at software@cbs.dtu.dk

  * [YouTube video](https://youtu.be/WtP9M1Yk9PA) or [download video](http://richelbilderbeek.nl/tmhmm.ogv)

 ## Install